2019 Pakistan Super League

-2019 Pakistan Super League (also known as PSL 4 or for sponsorship reasons HBL PSL 2019) was the fourth season of the Pakistan Super League, a franchise Twenty20 cricket league which was established by the Pakistan Cricket Board (PCB) in 2015.
+The 2019 Pakistan Super League, also known as PSL 4 and branded as HBL PSL 2019, was the fourth edition of the Pakistan Super League, a professional Twenty20 cricket league which was established by the Pakistan Cricket Board (PCB).
 The tournament took place from 14 February to 17 March 2019.

-In the championship 2019, Quetta Gladiators defeated Peshawar Zalmi by eight wickets in Karachi to win the title for the first time.
+Quetta Gladiators won the 2019 edition by defeating Peshawar Zalmi by eight wickets in Karachi to win the title for the first time.
 Mohammad Hasnain of Quetta was named the Man of the Match for the final.
 Shane Watson, also of Quetta, was awarded the Player of the Tournament award and the leading run scorer award with a total of 435 runs in the tournament.
 Hasan Ali of Peshawar was awarded the leading wicket taker award for his 25 wickets in the tournament.